-In this trip report I flew Business Class in an Airbus A330-300 of Qatar Airways (QA) from Hamad International Airport (DOH) in Qatar to Male International Airport (MLE), in the Maldives.
+Rhis trip report reviews Business Class in an Airbus A330-300 of Qatar Airways (QA) from Hamad International Airport (DOH) in Qatar to Male International Airport (MLE), in the Maldives.
 The previous flight on Qatar Airways from Brussels to Doha was operated by a QA Boeing.
-I have also previously reviewed Qatar Airways Business Class on Boeing 777-300ER, along with a previous trip from Brussels to Doha which was also flown in Business Class on a Boeing 787 Dreamliner and also First on the Qatar A380.
+We have also previously reviewed Qatar Airways Business Class on Boeing 777-300ER, along with a previous trip from Brussels to Doha which was also flown in Business Class on a Boeing 787 Dreamliner and also First on the Qatar A380.

 Pre-flight I experienced Qatar Airway’s Al Mourjan Business Lounge.
 It simply outclasses all the competition in airport lounge experiences.

 This flight was operated by a two cabin A330-300, seating 30 passengers in Business Class (featuring the newer product) and 275 in Economy Class.

 The Business Class cabin on the A330 makes a chic first impression, with dark grey seat covers, wood-trimmed decor touches, and QA’s signature purple color displayed on the entertainment screens.
 Nevertheless, its design and layout is inferior to the Business Class product offered on QA’s A350s, A380s, and B787s (and it doesn’t offer an onboard bar).
 The plane featured 5 rows of 30 fully flat-bed seats placed in a classic 2-2-2 configuration in one single Business Class cabin.
 All seats faced forward and had aisle access, except for the window seats (on these, you had to climb over the legs of your neighbor to get to the aisle).
 See the seat map of this version of QA’s A330.